mediacloud/newsscribe-ansible/README.md

 `molecule/default/vars.yml`: this will prevent removal or overwrite of the `molecule/default/tmp/ansible-elasticsearch` clone of the ansible-elasticsearch repo, so you can develop changes in place.
-*DO NOT* commit this change to vars.yml!!!
+*DO NOT commit this change to vars.yml*!!!

 `ansible-elasticsearch` is being used as the least unpleasant solution for installing ES8.
 It's being used in the LEAST modified form